AlexSozd/GraphsConstructor/README.md

 Add the possibility to add/delete vertex or edge by the computer mouse, made changes reversible and repeatable (by the *Command* design pattern use).

-Alter the classes’ structure, add base class for generalized graph and edge definition to determinate different graph types such as multigraph, oriented or directed graph (digraph).
+Alter the classes’ structure, add base class for generalized graph and edge definition to determinate different graph types such as multigraph, weighted, oriented or directed graph (digraph).
 Make a decision about *GraphElementFactory* class usefulness – it’s determined but not used in main program (with previous item we can introduce
 *Abstract factory* and *Factory method* design patterns).